Lazztech/Comms/docs/design.md

-# Comms by Lazztech Design Document
+# Section 1.0 - Comms by Lazztech Design Document

 The objective of this project is fundementally to produce a convenient to deploy and use off grid communication tool.
 The intention is to expose a web app so that users may connect over a wifi access point with the smart phones they already have and share a two way radio located centrally to their base camp.